Shahzaib-Shoaib/Shahzaib-Workspace/My-Projects/demo/README-template.md

 Users should be able to:

 - View the optimal layout for the site depending on their device's screen size
-- See hover states for all interactive elements on the page
-- Switch between viewing Daily, Weekly, and Monthly stats

 ### Screenshot